ministryofjustice/moj-frontend/docs/production/import-css.md

 @forward "node_modules/@ministryofjustice/frontend/moj/all";
 ```

+Sass load paths must be configured by either:

+- calling the Sass compiler from the command line with the `--load-path .` flag
+- using the JavaScript API with `loadPaths: ['.']` in the `options` object

+For more details, see how to [simplify Sass load paths](#simplify-sass-load-paths) or [silence deprecation warnings from dependencies](#silence-deprecation-warnings-from-dependencies-in-dart-sass) below.

 ### Load an individual component’s CSS using a single Sass forward

 You can also import a component and all its dependencies without loading `node_modules/@ministryofjustice/frontend/moj/all` first.